Digital responsibility

 Chief Officer Legal and Corporate Affairs

-Shaping the digital transformation responsibly is one of our main concerns – for the benefit of our customers, our company, our employees and society.
+Shaping the digital transformation responsibly is a central aspiration of O2 Telefónica's actions – for the benefit of the customers, the company, employees and society.

-We stand up for making sure all people have access to the opportunities offered by digitalisation.
-We have been working for years to familiarise the young and the old with the possibilities offered by digitalisation and teach them about the challenges involved in using the Internet.
+O2 Telefónica stands up for making sure all people have access to the opportunities offered by digitalisation.
+The company has been working for years to familiarise the young and the old with the possibilities offered by digitalisation and teach them about the challenges involved in using the Internet.

-We have a joint initiative with the Digital Opportunities Foundation called “Digital mobil im Alter” (Digitally mobile in old age).
-This focuses on teaching about risks – ahead of the 2021 federal election, we launched an information campaign for the elderly on the topic of disinformation on the Internet.
+O2 Telefónica has a joint initiative with the Digital Opportunities Foundation called “Digital mobil im Alter” (Digitally mobile in old age).
+This also involves education about risks, for example through disinformation on the net.
 The website “Faktisch betrachtet – Fit gegen Fake News” (Factually speaking – fit for fake news) features a checklist for identifying misinformation, explanatory videos and an online quiz.

 Protecting children and young people

 These days, children are asking for a smartphone or a tablet at an early age – most young people can no longer imagine living without a mobile device.
 But they too have to learn how to use digital technologies safely.
 Many young people find themselves confronted with hate messages or offensive comments, and primary school children are affected by cyberbullying too.
-We therefore consider it important to specifically take responsibility here.
+O2 Telefónica therefore considers it important to specifically take responsibility here.

-We want to enable young people to use digital media in a competent and safe manner and play a part in protecting them from problematic media content.
-Our WAKE UP! initiative uses a web series, workshops and a video competition to teach children and young people about how to deal with cyberbullying.
-We support parents with guides and pamphlets on competently handling their children’s mobile freedom.
+O2 Telefónica wants to enable young people to use digital media in a competent and safe manner and help strengthen children's rights by protecting them from problematic media content.
+The WAKE UP! initiative uses a web series, workshops and a video competition to teach children and young people about how to deal with cyberbullying.
+The company supports parents with guides and pamphlets on competently handling their children’s mobile freedom.

 Sustainable innovations in accordance with ethical principles